wp-plugins/powerpress/readme.txt

 == Changelog ==

 = Announcement =
-* We are about 90% done updating PowerPress for translation.
+* Translation support has been completed for Blubrry PowerPress.
 If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.

 = 1.0.9 =
-* Released on 6/16/2010
+* Released on 7/1/2010
+* Updated WP supported version tag to 3.0, we have yet to find any issues between PowerPress and the latest version of WordPress.
 * Fixed minor bug when clicking 'Add Podcasting to Category' when category not selected.
 * Added Media Redirect URL option for Category feeds and pages.
 The Redirect URL also works with single pages if only one category is selected for the post.
 * Finished adding translation support.
+Want to translate PowerPress into you language?
+Please email cio [at] rawvoice.com for details.
+* Improved error reporting for the 'Verify' button feature.

 = 1.0.8 =